anikhachatryan3/COMP322/Lab0/readme.txt

             method.
 I also added the if statements into the main to check if user is giving a file or just regular inputs.
             Status: completed

+02/15/2020: I made the code print nothing but the headers and the lines under if the user gives no
+            actual inputs after the '-'.
+I also added a few more checks to make sure to error out if the given input is invalid.
+            Status: completed